 The 2D integrated window function for the galaxy number counts is given by

 where $\Delta_{\ell}(k,\chi)$ is the observed number counts and $W(\chi)$ is a window function given by the redshift distribution of galaxies.
 At first order, the most important contribution to $\Delta_{\ell}(k,\chi)$ is given by the synchronous gauge source counts Fourier transformed and expanded into multipoles, $\Delta^s_{\ell}(k,\chi)$.
-We assume that $\Delta^s_{\ell}(k,\chi)$ is related to the underlying matter density field through a scale and redshift dependent galaxy bias $b_g$ as
+In our study, we assumed that $\Delta^s_{\ell}(k,\chi)$ is related to the underlying matter density field through a scale and redshift-dependent galaxy bias $b_g$ via

-where $b_g(k,\chi)$ is given by the sum of a linear bias, which is not scale dependent, plus the scale dependent contribution given by Eq.~\ref{deltab}.
-We also consider non-linear contributions to the power spectrum using \texttt{halofit} \citep{Takahashi_2012}.
-In this paper, we do not include corrections from General Relativity to the galaxy number counts.
+where $b_g(k,\chi)$ is given by the sum of a linear bias (not scale-dependent) plus the scale-dependent contribution given by Eq.~\ref{deltab}.
+We also considered nonlinear contributions to the power spectrum using \texttt{halofit} \citep{Takahashi_2012}.
+We did not include corrections from general relativity to the galaxy number counts.
 According to \cite{Alonso_2023} the measured magnification bias $s$ of the Quaia catalog for the $G < 20.5$ magnitude limit cut is expected to be $s \sim 0.4$, and this is the value for which the lensing magnification contribution vanishes.
-The rest of the General Relativity corrections tend to have a smaller impact on the galaxy number counts and its cross-correlations (e.g. \citealt{Bermejo_Climent_2021}) and, in particular, their effects are expected to be negligible for primordial non-Gaussianity measurements \citep{Alonso_2015,Guedezounme_2025}.
+Remaining general relativity corrections have less impact on galaxy number counts and their cross-correlations (e.g., \citealt{Bermejo_Climent_2021}).
+In particular, their effects are expected to be negligible for primordial non-Gaussianity measurements \citep{Alonso_2015,Guedezounme_2025}.

 The ARF field is formally defined as in \cite{Hern_ndez_Monteagudo_2020}: